Magicalbat/mg-libraries/README.md

 - [Sokol Libraries](https://github.com/floooh/sokol)
 - [Metadesk](https://github.com/Dion-Systems/metadesk)

+**Many parts of the implementation are based on the implementation found in Metadesk**

 First off, if you are not already familiar with memory arenas, I recommend reading [this](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) article to know what they are and why they are useful.

 **TL;DR**: Arenas are strictly linear allocators that can be faster and easier to work with than the traditional `malloc` and `free` design pattern.